section-engineering-education/engineering-education/articles/introduction-to-wlan-frequency-bands/index.md

 ### Introduction to WLAN
 **WLAN** refers to the networking mode of connecting two or more devices via a wireless distribution method.
 They have high-frequency radio waves traveling through channels and an AP (Access Point) to the internet.
 These transmission channels will be distinguished between overlapping and non-overlapping channels.

-*A spectrum:* this is formed by the frequency distribution.
+*A spectrum:* this is radio frequency over which wireless signals travel i.e., frequency distribution.

 *Frequency band:* this is the frequency range of a radio wave.
 A frequency band comprises of several channels.